hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 ### Interactive content

-Use `isInteractive` when nesting interactive content in the toggle.
+Use `containsInteractive` when nesting interactive content in the toggle.
 This lets users using assistive technology, access and interact with the nested element.

 When using this property, it should be applied to all items.
-Avoid mixing with default containers.
+Avoid mixing with default toggles.

 !!!
 Warning